CESNET/eduroam-icinga/doc/icinga2_config.md

 - `home_servers`

 All values of these keys except `home_servers` are strings.
-Variable `home_servers` is a string if there is only one home server.
+Variable `home_servers` is always an array even if there is only one server.
-If there are multiple home servers variable `home_servers` is an array.

 Sample of data from file:
 ```